 present findings at an end of the semester symposium

 Students in the field section labs are responsible for the same material as students in regular Biology 1B lab sections.
 In addition, students will complete group research projects.To accommodate additional topics in field biology, some laboratory material will be covered in an abbreviated way.
 This is because field projects are a major undertaking in planning, execution and analysis.
-The field section requires a greater time commitment than a regular Biology 1B lab section and students receive an additional 1 unit of IB 95 credit.
+The field section requires a greater time commitment than a regular Biology 1B lab section and students receive additional credit.
+Students currently receive one 1 unit of IB 95 credit, but this course is under consideration for 2 units of IB 95 credit for Spring 2017.

 Perhaps one of the most enjoyable parts of field biology are the unexpected challenges.
 Along the way, there can be equipment breakdowns, sudden changes in the weather, and numerous other unforeseen events inherent to studying plants and animals in their natural environments.
 In every way, the exposure to problem solving during this course is a direct lesson in how successful biologists conduct accurate field research.
 The purpose of this section is to teach students how to do science, how to problem solve during research, and how to relate the principles learned in Biology 1B to real life experiences.